PT000/API-test/README.md

 How long it takes for a developer to get started and begin being productive in an organisation.

-# Skapa container i Docker
+# Skapa en MySQL Docker Container
 docker run \
     --name test-mysql \
     -e MYSQL_ROOT_PASSWORD=root \